TwoTimesR/Applied-data-science/README.md

 [5.
 Extra](#5-extra)

 # 1. DataCamp Courses
-All DataCamp course completion statements can be found in [DataCamp-statements](DataCamp-statements).
+All individual DataCamp course completion statements can be found in [DataCamp-statements](DataCamp-statements).
 I have completed all 16 assigned courses.
+For all statements in a single file see [Statements-merged.pdf](DataCamp-statements/Statements-merged.pdf).

 # 2. Data Preprocessing
 ## 2.1 Data Exploration